Thatgamecompany: History

 In March 2020, Thatgamecompany announced plans to open a second studio in the San Francisco and Silicon Valley area in 2020, primarily to support Sky; these plans were cancelled due to the COVID-19 pandemic.
 In March 2022, it announced that it had received a $160 million investment and had taken on Pixar co-founder Edwin Catmull as an advisor.
-Chen also announced that the studio was working on their fifth game, which he described as "like a theme park" and "the most ambitious game I have built".
+Chen also announced that the studio was working on its fifth game, which he described as "like a theme park" and "the most ambitious game I have built".

 Philosophy

-When Thatgamecompany designs a game, they begin by deciding on the emotions and feelings they wish to invoke in the player.
+When Thatgamecompany designs a game, it begins by deciding on the emotions and feelings it wishes to invoke in the player.
 This differs from the approach of most developers, who build from game mechanics or genre features.
-According to Santiago, the company creates emotional responses to demonstrate the wide range of possible experiences in video games, which she believes is larger than the few—excitement and fear, for example—that are typically presented.
+According to Santiago, the company creates emotional responses to demonstrate the wide range of possible experiences in video games, which she believes is larger than the few – excitement and fear, for example – that are typically presented.
 Chen has said that the company's games are meant to evoke emotions more than a message; he specifically changed the design of Flower when early testers felt that the game promoted green energy.
 Chen believes that he is "too young" to make a game with a strong message, and so designs the company's products to avoid overt meanings.
 Santiago has said that Thatgamecompany's goal is "to create games that push the boundaries of videogames as a communicative medium, and to create games that appeal to a wide variety of people".
 She hopes to change the video game industry with this process, so that other companies approach video games as a "creative medium" instead of a mass product.

 Thatgamecompany's employees are not opposed to making action titles, and, as a break from their regular projects, have internally created "exciting" games that were well received by Sony.
 However, Chen believes that there is no reason for the company to commercially produce such games, as they would not be creating new ideas that justified the cost of remaining an independent studio, as opposed to working for existing game developers.
 Similarly, Chen does not intend for Thatgamecompany to make "big budget blockbuster games", as he believes that the financial pressure would stifle innovation.